-And within hours, the two staffers were ousted, and their LinkedIn pages gone.
+Within hours, the two staffers were ousted, with their LinkedIn pages also gone.

 The Instagram post by Carolyn Mehta — whom LinkedIn earlier identified as the campaign’s Deputy Get Out The Vote Director — comes as the Pritzker campaign faces a lawsuit from staffers alleging racial discrimination.

-Mehta accused one of the plaintiffs in the suit with leaking the Instagram photo.
+Mehta accused one of the plaintiffs in the suit of leaking the Instagram photo.

 Lawyers who filed the suit applauded the firings, telling the Sun-Times “the campaign has shown a willingness to meaningfully address racial discrimination.”